zpapagianni/Development-Indicators-2017/Part_1-EDA-Visualisation/Development-Indicators-2017-Visualisation-Report.md

         -   <a href="#missing-values" id="toc-missing-values">Missing Values</a>
         -   <a href="#outliers-and-errors" id="toc-outliers-and-errors">Outliers and
             Errors</a>
+-   <a href="#exploration-of-the-univariate-and-multivariate-distribution"
+    id="toc-exploration-of-the-univariate-and-multivariate-distribution">Exploration
+    of the univariate and multivariate distribution</a>
     -   <a href="#univariate-analysis" id="toc-univariate-analysis">Univariate
         Analysis</a>
+    -   <a href="#multivariate-analysis"
+        id="toc-multivariate-analysis">Multivariate Analysis</a>
         -   <a href="#income-categories" id="toc-income-categories">Income
             Categories</a>
+        -   <a href="#co2-and-income" id="toc-co2-and-income">CO2 and income</a>
         -   <a href="#unemployement-by-gender"
             id="toc-unemployement-by-gender">Unemployement by gender</a>
         -   <a href="#mortality" id="toc-mortality">Mortality</a>
         -   <a href="#access-to-electricity-map"
             id="toc-access-to-electricity-map">Access to electricity Map</a>
         -   <a href="#arable-land-map" id="toc-arable-land-map">Arable Land Map</a>
+        -   <a href="#education-expenditure-map"
+            id="toc-education-expenditure-map">Education expenditure Map</a>

 # Introduction